Resilience in a Changing Climate: Advancing Research on Groundwater for Equity (RECHARGE)

 Dr Cindy Priadi, Assistant Professor, Environmental Engineering Study Program, Department of Civil Engineering, Faculty of Engineering, Universitas Indonesia

-Water for Women is proud to be partnering with the University of Technology Sydney – Institute for Sustainable Futures, University of Indonesia, Can Tho University, The University of the South Pacific, and The Pacific Community for this important research work.
+Water for Women is proud to have partnered with the University of Technology Sydney – Institute for Sustainable Futures, University of Indonesia, Can Tho University, The University of the South Pacific, and The Pacific Community for this important research work.

 Feature photo: Water tap and storage tank in Tra Vinh province, Mekong Delta region, Vietnam (UTS-ISF / Diana Gonzalez)